 Amateur Radio has maintained a presence in space since 1961, with the launch of OSCAR 1 (OSCAR is an acronym for Orbiting Satellite Carrying Amateur Radio).
-Since then, amateurs have launched over two dozen satellites, with over a dozen still in orbit today.
+Since then, amateurs have launched over three dozen satellites, with over 20 still in orbit today.

-Amateurs have pioneered several developments in the satellite industry, including low-orbit communication "birds" and PACSATs-orbiting packet bulletin board systems.
+Amateurs have pioneered several developments in the satellite industry, including low-orbit communication "birds" and PACSATs - orbiting packet bulletin board systems.
+Operating awards are available from ARRL and other organizations specifically for satellite operation, such as WAS (Worked All States), WAZ (Worked All Zones), DXCC and many more.